 We are pleased to recognize the generous donors who have remembered the Council on Aging in their estate plans.
 If you have made a gift to the Council on Aging in your will or trust and would like to be recognized for your contribution, please contact tus at 440-205-8111 so that we can include you in our Legacy Society.
 Your thoughtfulness will make a difference in the lives of older adults, now and in the future.
 Click here to see the Legacy Society donors.

 Donate Your Car

 • If you have a car, boat, RV, or other vehicle that you no longer want or need, you can donate it to the Lake County Council on Aging, receive a tax-deduction for the sale price of the vehicle, and make a hassle-free contribution to help seniors in our community!
 The vehicle does not need to run.
-You must have clear title on the vehicle to donate it.

 The Lake County Council on Aging works with Donation Line LLC to process vehicle donations.
 They will arrange to pick up your vehicle at no cost.
 To donate, go to http://www.donationline.com/ and under step 1, "charitable organization," select Lake County Council on Aging.
 You may also call 1-877-CARS-4-US (1-877-227-7487) toll free to make arrangements.
 Please use Extension Code 2135 to ensure that the Lake County Council on Aging will receive the proceeds from your gift.